 At the hotel

-CD, DVD and book library, free WiFi in the main lodge, gym, spa, tennis-court, games room, gardens.
+CD, DVD and book library, free WiFi in the cottages and main lodge, gym, spa, tennis-court, games room, gardens.
 In rooms: flatscreen satellite TV, iPod dock, minibar, free bottled water.

 Our favourite rooms